jkrogager/VoigtFit/docs/index.rst

 Recent updates
 --------------

+New in version 0.11.5:

+  New atomic data for lines of hydrogen Lyman series.
+New damping constants for missing levels (n > 6) have been calculated using data from Oliverio & Bunge (2004).
+  Small bugs related to the Python 3 migration have been fixed.

 New in version 0.11.4:

   Python 3 is now supported!
 Solar values have been updated following the recommendations by